-Nose Breathing While Running: How to Breathe Properly While Running
+Nose Breathing in Running: How to Breathe Properly While Running

 There are several misconceptions about breathing that have long been circulated within running circles.
-In this article, we’ll dispel these common myths and teach how you should be breathing to support your performance.
+In this article, we’ll dispel these common myths and teach how you should be breathing to run faster.

 Of course, sometimes it’s knowing what’s best that is the greatest challenge of all.

 Whether you feel like you can’t breathe when running or you feel fine, but know that there is a better way to breathe when you run, it is definitely time to make this change.